philbishop/virtual-nvr/README.md

 I wrote this software initially as an experiment to see if it was possible to use a Raspberry Pi I had lying around and turn it into a NVR for my home IP Cameras.
 I also wanted to try out using .net core for the programming language as my previous work on Raspberry Pi was all written in Python.

-It all came together nicely so decided to share the software for other Raspberry Pi and IP Camera enthusiasts to play with
+All the pieces of the software jigsaw came together nicely so I wanted to share the software with other Raspberry Pi and IP Camera enthusiasts to play with

 ## Installation